 - Codenames provide a way to refer to versions of Linux Mint that is more familiar than using a version number. - Since version 5, Linux Mint has followed a 6 months release cycle and uses a simplified version scheme.
-The version number simply gets incremented every 6 months for major version releases. - If revisions are made to a particular release (a bit like Service Packs in Windows) its version number gets a minor revision increment.
-For instance "3" becomes "3.1". - After version 17 the 6 month releases will be based upon one Long Term Support version with minor increments, which gives all these releases a Long Term Support status. - Codenames in Linux Mint are always female names ending with "a".
+The version number simply gets incremented every 6 months for major releases. - If revisions are made to a particular release (a bit like Service Packs in Windows) its version number gets a minor revision increment.
+For instance "3" becomes "3.1". - Since version 17.1 updates are based upon the latest Long Term Support version.
+So the LTS version 17 is followed by 3 minor versions before the next major.
+This gives all these releases a Long Term Support status. - Codenames in Linux Mint are always female names ending with "a".
 They follow the alphabetical order and the first letter of the codename corresponds to the index of the version number in the alphabet.